broadinstitute/PANOPLY/docs/panoply_omicsev_docs.md

 -   `STANDALONE` (String): Either `"true"` or `"false"`.
 Determines whether OmicsEV should run as part of `panoply_main` pipeline with inputs from `panoply_harmonize`, or if OmicsEV should run independently with .gct inputs.
 Preference is to run with `STANDALONE == "false"` if possible.
 -   `yaml_file` (File): Parameters yaml file from PANOPLY setup.
 Must contain gene.id.col, groups information, an defaults for OmicsEV parameters.
 -   `label` (String): Label for this data set (e.g. "BRCA.proteome").
 HTML report will include this label in the file name.
-Tarball output will also be in this folder if `STANDALONE == "false"`.

 **Mandatory inputs if `STANDALONE = "false"`:**